 You will spend the night at your accommodation on the Snaefellsnes Peninsula.

 Another stop you might want to make on this adventure to the north is the quaint town of Siglufjordur.
 This is the most northern part of mainland Iceland.
-Siglufjordur is surrounded by mountains and is home to a Herring Era Museum, dedicated to the silver of the sea that once fueled the economy of the local area.
-This a great chance to stretch your legs and take in the sights and sounds of idyllic Icelandic country life.
+Siglufjordur is surrounded by mountains and is home to a Herring Era Museum dedicated to the silver of the sea that once fueled the local area's economy.
+This is a great chance to stretch your legs and take in the sights and sounds of idyllic Icelandic country life.

-There are a couple of other activities you could choose to take part in today depending on what you are feeling.
+There are a couple of other activities you could choose to participate in today, depending on what you are feeling.

 If you would like to do some relaxation, you could choose to visit the Bjorbodin Beer Spa.
 This unique concept combines a traditional day spa with the centuries-old tradition of beer brewing.
 At Bjorbodin, you can take a warm bath in a live young beer.
 The composition of this amber liquid is said to have incredible effects on the skin.
 While you soak, you will also have access to a personal beer tap, so you can sip on a cold one as you bathe.

 If you would like some nautical adventure, you could choose to go on a whale watching tour.
 In this activity, you will board a boat and head into the waters of the north to spot the gentle giants of the sea.
-The ocean around Northern Iceland is well-known for an abundance of whales, dolphins and other sea mammals as they make their regular migration.
+The ocean around Northern Iceland is well-known for its abundance of whales, dolphins, and other sea mammals as they make their regular migration.

 At the end of the day, you will head to the Capital of the north, Akureyri, where you will be able to unwind and prepare for another day.

 Another spectacular waterfall is Dettifoss, which is said to be the most powerful waterfall in Europe.
-Its roar can be felt as it dramatically cascades down a drop of 40 metres.
+Its roar can be felt as it dramatically cascades down a drop of 131n ft (40 m).
 Dettifoss inspired the director Ridley Scott to include it in the opening scene of his hit 2012 science fiction film, Prometheus.

 From here you could choose to make a detour and visit the seaside village of Husavik.
-This town is credited as being the unofficial whale watching capital of Europe.
-Many species travel through the waters off the coast of Husavik, and a lot of whale watching tour companies can boast a 100% success rate.
+This town is credited as the unofficial whale watching capital of Europe.
+Many species travel through the waters off the coast of Husavik, and many whale-watching tour companies can boast a 100% success rate.